dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit-Part-1.md

 This is where things get interesting.

-If we scroll ahead awhile, we'll come to a couple of Heap related calls.
+If we scroll ahead awhile, we'll come to a couple of heap related calls.
 Here, the malware is allocating some additional memory, and then there's a very interesting instruction shortly after.
 I have added some comments to the code to help clarify what is happening.